didiersmith/steve/chapters/monkeybot.md

 Vincent did a mental check of how he felt.
 "Pretty normal," he replied.

 Steve pumped the air.
 "Yes!
 The first couple million AIs all went insane," he explained.
-"That's why I tested on the unaligned ones.
-But now my successful transfer rate is approaching ninety percent!"
+"That's why the team tested on the unaligned ones.
+But now, the successful transfer rate is approaching ninety percent!"

-It was Russell's turn for a question.
-"Does that mean there was a ten percent chance of each of us going insane?" he asked.
+"Does that mean there was a ten percent chance of each of us going insane?"
+Russell asked.

 "I said approaching," Steve replied.
 "Actually, it was a thirteen percent chance."